Some people are Only Known by Their Nickname

 - In Arthur, the protagonist's little sister D.W. (short for Dora Winifred).
 Lampshaded in an episode where she gets lost in the White House and her parents are describing her to security - one of the agents says incredulously, 'You call your daughter by her initials?' (or words to that effect).

-- Female writers using initials to hide their sex
+- Female writers (who may be using initials to hide their sex)

 - JM J Bullock, who is only JM J because Jim J Bullock was already registered with the Screen Actors Guild